Do you want a lovely, green lawn in the summer? In the winter, make careful to protect your sprinkler system from the elements!

 What causes sprinkler pipes to freeze?

-If you are a keen gardener who is anxious to bring your lawn back to life and restore it to its former glory, you may be eager to begin cultivating it as soon as possible.
+If you are a keen gardener anxious to bring your lawn back to life and restore it to its former glory, you may be eager to cultivate it as soon as possible.

 However, when the weather is just beginning to warm up, this can be a risky move!